sparkfabrik/terraform-aws-ecr-pull-through-cache/README.md

 This module gives you the option to use a fallback strategy, the upstream credentials (stored in AWS Secret Manager) could be used to populate secrets in the needed namespaces, so you can use it in the ImagePullSecrets of your Kubernetes resources.

+### Cache expiration

+The module allows you to enable a "since Image Pushed" cache expiration policy, so you can control how long the cached images are kept in the ECR repository.
+The default value is `null`, which means that the lifecycle policy is disabled.

 <!-- BEGIN_TF_DOCS -->
 ## Providers